Colin Krieger

 Colin Rodger Krieger is a politician who was the former leader of the Maverick Party, a political party based in Alberta, Canada.

 He ran for the Maverick Party in the 2021 Canadian federal election in Peace River—Westlock, and earned 5.5% of the vote.

 On May 14, 2022, he was elected as the new leader of the party.

-The Maverick Party was deregistered by Elections Canada on February 28, 2025, after "failing to provide the Registered Party's Annual Financial Transactions Return and auditor's report for 2023," and Krieger ceased to be leader.
+The Maverick Party was deregistered by Elections Canada on February 28, 2025, after "failing to provide the Registered Party's Annual Financial Transactions Return and auditor's report for 2023," and Krieger ceased to be leader of the party.

 Personal life

 He has worked as a truck driver, an oilfield contractor and the owner of an oilfield paramedic service.